JJ/granada-off/text/holy-not-a-week.md

 chariot dancing, yes, that is weird, considering the subject, to the tune of the religious-ish music from the Bengal lancers look-alikes.
-He meant that they are pretty much obliged to do so in front of the bleachers set in one of the main streets, which people pay dearly to occupy.
+He meant that they are pretty much obliged to do so in front of the bleachers set in one of the main streets, which people, well, mind you, not *normal* people as above, pay dearly to occupy.
 That is the beaten track, I guess.
 Instead of sitting or staking a place in the sidewalk, which is an art by itself and might need a whole chapter including anthropological studies on the